digitalheir/java-probabilistic-earley-parser/README.md

 * I have not provisioned for ε-rules (empty right-hand sign).
 [Issue.](https://github.com/digitalheir/java-probabilistic-earley-parser/issues/6)
 * Rule probability estimation may be performed using the inside-outside algorithm, but is not currently implemented.
 [Issue.](https://github.com/digitalheir/java-probabilistic-earley-parser/issues/3)
 * Higher level concepts such as * and + are not implemented
-* Error handling / logging could be better.
+* Error handling / logging could be better, available as an experimental feature.
 [Issue.](https://github.com/digitalheir/java-probabilistic-earley-parser/issues/5)
 * Viterbi parsing only returns one single parse.
 In the case of an ambiguous sentence, the returned parse is not guaranteed the left-most parse.
 * Behavior for strangely defined grammars is not defined, such as when the same rule is defined multiple times with a different probability.
 [Issue](https://github.com/digitalheir/java-probabilistic-earley-parser/issues/2)